Picture the scene

-Today’s letter comes to you on the anniversary of Rik Mayall’s death, and it should be read in his distinctive voice for maximum effect.
-Should that not be possible, and because most of you deserve it, I’m also including a recording of the letter being read by Rik’s comedy partner, Adrian Edmondson1.
-It’s taken from the Letters of Note: Music audiobook, which can and should be bought at Audible.
-This letter, and by extension the audio, contains some filthy language.
+The following letter should be read in Rik Mayall’s distinctive voice for maximum effect.
+Should that not be possible, I’m also including a recording of the letter being read by Rik’s comedy partner, Adrian Edmondson.
+It’s taken from the Letters of Note: Music audiobook.
+To receive these letters in your inbox, sign up for the newsletter…

 On November 25th, 1984, dozens of the brightest stars on the British music scene descended upon SARM West Studios in London to unite as Band Aid, a supergroup brought together by Bob Geldof and Midge Ure to record the song, “Do They Know It's Christmas?” in a wildly successful effort to raise money for those suffering in the devastating famine in Ethiopia.
 The day after the recording session—according to his memoir, Bigger than Hitler – Better than Christ—the Young Ones’ Rik Mayall wrote a letter of complaint to Geldof.